Scheduling Techniques of AI Models on Modern Heterogeneous Edge GPU -- A Critical Review: Background

-\item \textbf{Static versus Dynamic Schedulers:} Schedulers can be distinguished based on parallelization techniques as well as scheduling methods.
-Static schedulers follow a predetermined plan, whereas dynamic schedulers actively adjust the execution strategy in the run-time based on the performance metrics or the specific objectives defined by the algorithm.
+Schedulers can be distinguished based on parallelization techniques as well as scheduling methods.
+Static schedulers follow a predetermined plan, whereas dynamic schedulers actively adjust the execution strategy at run-time based on the performance metrics or the specific objectives defined by the algorithm.
 The aim could be minimizing latency, maximizing throughput, or reducing energy consumption, depending on the scheduler.
 While static schedulers are more straightforward to implement, they are inflexible when sudden changes occur during the execution pipeline.
 In such cases, dynamic schedulers are preferred.
-Almost all the schedulers referenced in this paper are static in nature, with the exception of \ac{D-HaX-CoNN} \cite{HaX-CoNN}.
+Almost all the schedulers referenced in this paper are static, except \ac{D-HaX-CoNN} \cite{HaX-CoNN} and \ac{H2H} \cite{H2H}.
+In the case of edge AI applications, most have a deterministic pipeline that will continue execution.
+Therefore, a static scheduler is sufficient in most applications.
+Dynamic schedulers can be implemented in the few cases where the pipeline is unspecified, particularly when different models are required for various phases, like \cite{Zhuyi}.